-During initial installation, Application Whitelisting will do a whitelisting on your system to whitelist your files and creates a whitelist database file.
+During initial installation, Application Whitelisting will do a whitelisting on your system to whitelist your files and create a whitelist database file.
 It will use this whitelist file to check if the files are trusted.

 The Application Whitelisting feature will immediately kick in right after installation.
 Therefore, during the initial whitelist creation, Application Whitelisting will start prompting when a new file or application is being executed.

-By default, if the file is not in the whitelist, it will be trusted using its digital signature instead but provided if it is found in the Trusted Certificate list.
+By default, if the file is not in the whitelist, it will be trusted using its digital signature instead-but provided if it is found in the Trusted Certificate list.